International Law: Recent Work

-Mr Kadi’s successful defence of the civil proceedings in the US District Courts was conducted by David Geneson (of Sheppard Mullin Richter & Hampton LLP, Washington DC) instructed by the Carter-Ruck team comprising Guy Martin, Cameron Doley and Maitre Saad Djebbar.
+Mr Kadi’s successful defence of the civil proceedings in the US District Courts was conducted by David Geneson (of Sheppard Mullin Richter & Hampton LLP, Washington DC) instructed by the Carter-Ruck team comprising Guy Martin and Cameron Doley.

 Annual Conference of the British Institute of International and Comparative Law ('BIICL') on 11 June 2010: ''Energy, Security and its Impacts on the International Legal System''

 Carter-Ruck co-sponsored BIICL's annual conference on 11 June 2010, together with Shell International B.V.